 Creating Custom Veeam Recovery Media with Command Line Interface

-To create custom Veeam Recovery Media with the command line interface, use the following command:
+To create a custom Veeam Recovery Media, use the following command:

 - <input_path> — path to the ISO file of the generic Veeam Recovery Media.